-S1.1 Career firefighter stream
+S1.1 Fire and rescue stream

 S1.1.1 Firefighter

 Employees at this level are involved in the delivery of operational services.
 Work routines, methods and procedures are clearly established and there is limited scope for deviation.

 It would be expected that the range of activities undertaken will be increasingly amended to provide diverse skills sets.